The Serpent and the Rainbow (film): Plot

 Alan has a nightmare of Peytraud, revealed to be a bokor who turns enemies into zombies and steals their souls.
 When Alan wakes up, he is lying next to Christophe's sister who has been decapitated.
-The Tonton Macoutes enter, take photos, and frame Alan for murder.
-Peytraud tells Alan to leave the country and never return, lest he be convicted of the murder, executed, and then his soul stolen by Peytraud.
-Peytraud puts Alan on a US bound plane, but Mozart sneaks on board and gives Alan the zombie drug.
+The Tonton Macoutes enter, take photos and frame Alan for murder.
+Peytraud tells Alan to leave the country and never return, lest he be convicted of the murder, executed and then his soul stolen by Peytraud.
+Alan is put on a U.S.-bound plane, but Mozart sneaks on board and gives Alan the zombie drug.
 Mozart asks Alan to tell people about him, so that Mozart can achieve international fame.
 Alan agrees and returns to Boston with his mission apparently completed.

 At a celebration dinner, the wife of Alan's employer is possessed by Peytraud, who warns Alan of his own imminent death.
 Alan returns to Haiti, where his only ally, a houngan named Lucien Celine, is killed by Peytraud and Mozart is beheaded as a sacrifice for Peytraud's power.
-Alan is then sprayed with the zombie powder and dies; later, Peytraud steals Alan's body from the hospital before the death can be reported to the US Embassy.
+Alan is sprayed with the zombie powder and dies; later, Peytraud steals Alan's body from the hospital before the death can be reported to the U.S. embassy.
 Peytraud takes Alan to a graveyard where, helpless in his coffin, Alan sees that Peytraud has captured Marielle and will sacrifice her.
 Peytraud shows Alan Celine's soul in a canari.
-Alan is then buried alive with a tarantula to "keep him company".
-Waking up in his coffin a few hours later, Alan is rescued by Christophe who was also turned into a zombie by Peytraud.
+Alan is then buried alive with a tarantula to "keep him company."
+Waking up in his coffin a few hours later, Alan is rescued by Christophe, who was also turned into a zombie by Peytraud.

 Having escaped Peytraud's trap, Alan returns to the Tonton Macoute headquarters looking for Marielle.
-There, Alan defeats Peytraud through a battles of wills, using Celine's white magic to drive a nail into Peytraud's groin, and sends his soul to hell.
-As the Haitian people celebrate the downfall of Jean-Claude Duvalier, Marielle proclaims "The nightmare is over".
+There, Alan defeats Peytraud through a battle of wills, using Celine's white magic to drive a nail into Peytraud's groin, and sends his soul to hell.
+As the Haitian people celebrate the downfall of Jean-Claude Duvalier, Marielle proclaims, "The nightmare is over."